Takeaways

 6. Make Sure You Have Excess Savings

-This is where things can get a bit nebulous, depending on the property you buy.
+Depending on the property you buy, this is where things can get a bit nebulous.
 Beyond the down payment, it is necessary to keep a bolus of cash for any of the myriad things that can pop up after closing.

 7. Hire a Professional to Help You

-The complexities and nuances of the real estate market are made substantially simpler for first-time homebuyers when you leverage professional help.
+Leveraging professional help simplifies the complexities and nuances of the real estate market for first-time homebuyers.
 You should hire a qualified, local real estate agent to help you find the right property, negotiate favorable deal terms, and handle all the paperwork.
 Additionally, consult with more than one bank or lending institution so that you have multiple options for loan terms (as well as potentially two different pre-approval amounts).

 Other professionals crucial to buying your first home are home inspectors, real estate attorneys, and financial advisors who can provide make-or-break insight and support.
 Keep a list of essential experts readily available to help you make the entire experience much more pleasurable.